 World population and energy consumption both continue to grow significantly.
 Also, due to global uncertainties, energy is becoming increasingly important.
-The United States, for example, increasingly relies on imported energy $(32.9 \% \text{ in } 2006)^1$.
-Projections from DOE's Annual Energy Outlook indicate that primary energy use in the United States will climb to 134 Quadrillion Btu in 2030 from 98 in 20002.
+The United States, for example, increasingly relies on imported energy (32.9 % in 2006)1.
+Projections from DOE's Annual Energy Outlook indicate that primary energy use in the United States will climb to 134

+Quadrillion Btu in 2030 from 98 in 20102.
 Despite increases in electricity generation efficiencies, total electricity consumption is also predicted to increase.
-President Bush has called for an Advanced Energy Initiative based on the development of hydrogen fuel, clean coal technologies, cellulose-based ethanol, solar and wind energies, and advanced automotive batteries.
+President Obama has called for energy initiative based on the development of clean coal technologies, renewable energy (solar, wind, geothermal, biomass etc), advanced automotive batteries, and building and process energy efficiency.
 Concurrently, there is an aging workforce.
 Refinery operations are very close to maximum capacity and any terrorism or natural disasters could weaken our ability to ensure an affordable supply of energy.
 New challenges, such as converting coal and gas to liquids, transporting more fuel across the nation as gas, liquid or electricity, and extracting and converting non-traditional (renewable) fuel sources, are facing the energy industry.